-- 1. Workload and performance related to audit observations: - a.
+1. Workload and performance related to audit observations:

+- a.
 The nature of work performed by this department can be assessed based on the designation of this department from 1964 onwards.
 It was Karnataka Fire Force in the year 1964, having scope of dealing with fires.
 The department was re-designated as Karnataka Fire Services in the year 1989, widening the scope by including rescue operations along with fire fighting.
 Government of India, in the year 2004 delegated additional responsibility of responding to "Multi-hazard response and First Responders for all emergencies" and changing the designation of the department as, Karnataka State Fire and Emergency Services.
 Thus the department responds to all emergencies involving life and property, all disasters etc. - b.
-In the year 2010, the department, in the entire State, has attended a total of 12,866 Fire Calls involving property worth Rs.
-835,61,89,738/out of which Rs.
-719,07,28,024/- has been saved.
-In total 1228 rescue calls have been attended and in these rescue calls 1447 human lives were involved.
-Out of these involved human lives, 681 died and 863 have been saved.
+In the year 2013, the department, in the entire State, has attended a total of 15,925 Fire Calls involving property worth '.797,43,73,272/- out of which '.576,37,96,492/- has been saved.
+In total 1521 rescue calls have been attended and in these rescue calls 746 human lives were involved.
+Out of these involved human lives, 291 died and 673 have been saved.
 This indicates the volume of task performed by the department. - c.
 The Audit Department is conducting Performance Audit of this department, covering the period 2006-07 to 2010-11.
 The Audit has commenced during February 2011 and there was an entry conference with the Secretary, Home Department on 18.04.2011. - d.
-The completion of performance Audit is expected by the end of July and a summary of details of observations made by the Audit will be available.
-The department is awaiting the final report for complying and implementing the Audit observations.
+The completion of performance Audit has end by July 2011 and a summary of details of observations made by the Audit is available and a detailed parawise reply has been furnished.